802-886-1917

 What are SIPs?

 SIP stands for structurally insulated panel.
 It is a super insulated panel that has OSB (oriented strand board) sheathing on both sides.
 SIPs provide the structural skin of a building and often can be used to resolve lateral loads.
 SIPs are great for roofs as they provide uninterrupted super insulation.
-The do require a “cold roof” above them to dissipate the natural moisture that migrates through all buildings and will cause the OSB laminated to the SIP to rot over time if it isn’t given a cold roof to escape through.
+They come in different thicknesses depending on the required “R” Value.
+The foam cores are made of various materials – the more expensive foam cores are thinner and have a higher “R” value.
+They do require a “cold roof” above them to dissipate the natural moisture that migrates through all buildings and will cause the OSB laminated to the SIP to rot over time if it isn’t given a cold roof to escape through.
 SIPs are sometimes great on the walls too because of their super insulating properties and the speed of installation.
 Other times conventional 2x framing is better for walls, like when there are a lot of windows and doors.
 It is also easier to run electrical wiring and plumbing through conventional 2x walls.
 You can read more about SIPs on our Wall and Roof Systems page.

 What are Ties or Tie Rods and Why do I Need Them in My Timber Frame?